Molecular Mechanisms for Construction of Protective Mucus Hydrogels

 Recent Discoveries

 Perhaps most exciting is our recent discovery that the redox set-point of the Golgi apparatus influences sialic acid decoration of O-glycans during mucus biosynthesis.
-This has potential implications for mucus biophysics and viral penetration.
+This finding has potential implications for mucus biophysics and viral penetration.

 Future Directions